villfa/phpunit-extra-constraints/README.md

 * [IsURL](./src/Constraint/IsURL.php): asserts that a string contains only an URL
 * [IsEmail](./src/Constraint/IsEmail.php): asserts that a string contains only an email address
 * [StringStartsWith](./src/Constraint/StringStartsWith.php): asserts that a string starts with another string
+* [StringEndsWith](./src/Constraint/StringEndsWith.php): asserts that a string ends with another string

 ## Tests